Archives

 GAME MAKER'S SKETCHBOOK

-The arts showcase will collect submissions in the categories of Storyboard, Environment Art, Character Art, Iconography, Curiosities, and Impact.
-Submissions will be open from February 11 to April 9, 2025.
-The selections will be announced in June 2025 and showcased at the 2025 Summer Game Fest.
+The Game Maker’s Sketchbook will collect submissions in the categories of Storyboard, Environment Art, Character Art, Iconography, Curiosities, and Impact.

 AWARD CATEGORIES